fvalenti-hr/node-auth-sample/README.md

 ## Run the app locally

 1. [Install Node.js][]
-1. Provide a local [MongoDB][] instance without authentication (or else change insternal configuration as needed)
+1. Provide a local [MongoDB][] instance without authentication (or else change internal configuration as needed)
 1. `cd` into this project's root directory
 1. Run `npm install` to install the app's dependencies
 1. Run `npm start` to start the app